 - Borrow Direct and ILL: services that enable you to borrow books and articles that Harvard libraries don't own or that are not available for another reason here.
 Books, articles, items on microfilm, DVDs can be ordered through Interlibrary Loan and take approximately 2 weeks to arrive.
 Borrow Direct is a books-only form of interlibrary loan with a shorter turn around time (4 days).
 Both services are free to Harvard affiliates.

 - Scan and Deliver: a service offered by many Harvard libraries and useful for obtaining PDFs of articles and book chapters ( from items that are listed in the HOLLIS catalog.
 Look for the "scan and deliver" link (next to call number and location information) and follow the prompts from there.
 Scan and Deliver takes 1-4 days and is limited to 2 requests per day per patron.

 - EndNote and Zotero: software to help you collect and organize references from online sources (or elsewhere), create a searchable personal database, find and cite these references while writing, and create bibliographies in your style of choice (APA, MLA, Chicago, etc.).
-Librarians here have created an excellent Research Management and Citation Tools at Harvard site which you can consult for further information, including a schedule of upcoming training sessions.
+Librarians here have created a helpful FAQ on citation tools site which you can consult for further information.

 - Lean Library: a browser extension that provides quick and simple access to digital content purchased by Harvard Library.
 Also available is the Check Harvard Library bookmarklet, to see if Harvard has a subscription to content on a webpage, such as a journal article.